21st Century Teaching and Learning

 One Year, part-time

 September 2020 | Closing Date June 30th 2020

 Admission Requirements: Each applicant must meet the following academic and professional criteria.

 Academic: Possess qualifications and competencies recognised at Level 8 of the National Framework of Qualifications (for example, a higher diploma or an honours degree).

-Professional: Be a currently practicing teacher who is registered with the Teaching Council of Ireland, and have a minimum of one year's teaching experience in schools.
+- Be registered with the Teaching Council of Ireland and/or have a minimum of one year’s experience working in educational or related contexts.

 Q. Who is this course for?

 A: The course is aimed at currently practicing teachers in post-primary schools in Ireland.
 It is suitable for teachers of any subject, not just STEM.
 Every year, we also have several primary school teachers take part; however, the course is only suitable for teachers of senior primary students, i.e. 5th and 6th class.
 We also accept teachers in Further Education, Third Level institutes, and informal educators such as CoderDojo staff.
 An interview may be required if an applicant falls outside our typical target audience.
 Due to the practical nature of most of the modules and assignments, applicants should be class teachers or at least have sufficient access to groups of students for the purposes of lesson planning and implementation.

 Q: Will the PG Cert qualify me to be a teacher?